wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 = Why is featured post image not used as thumbnail with Facebook on new posts? =

 You image should be at least 200px in both dimensions.
 This is a Facebook limitation.
 Please wait up to 24 hours for Facebook to fetch the new thumbnail.
 After that it should work.
+Also check "og:image" meta tags on your site and use [Facebook Debugger](https://developers.facebook.com/tools/debug) to fix problems with Facebook images, titles and descriptions.

 = Found a bug?
 Have a suggestion? =